 Revlimid in combination with dexamethasone is indicated for the treatment of multiple myeloma in adult patients who have received at least one prior therapy.

-Revlimid is indicated for the treatment of patients with transfusion-dependent anaemia due to low- or intermediate-1-risk myelodysplastic syndromes associated with an isolated deletion 5q cytogenetic abnormality when other therapeutic options are insufficient or inadequate.
+Revlimid as monotherapy is indicated for the treatment of adult patients with transfusion-dependent anemia due to low- or intermediate-1-risk myelodysplastic syndromes associated with an isolated deletion 5q cytogenetic abnormality when other therapeutic options are insufficient or inadequate.

 Mantle cell lymphoma

-Revlimid is indicated for the treatment of adult patients with relapsed or refractory mantle cell lymphoma.
+Revlimid as monotherapy is indicated for the treatment of adult patients with relapsed or refractory mantle cell lymphoma.

 Meeting highlights from the Committee for Medicinal Products for Human Use (CHMP) 23-26 January 201727/01/2017